Eight Foods that Lower Blood Pressure – A Natural Remedy for Hypertension

 There are many reasons for high blood pressure.
 Some of the causes of high blood pressure can be avoided, other risk factors cannot.
 However, as individuals, we each have the choice to either consistently eat the foods that lower blood pressure while giving up those foods that are unhealthy— or not.
 Eating right is only one, but may be the most important, of the natural ways to lower blood pressure.

-Eight Specific Foods That Will Lower Hypertension or High Blood Pressure
+Eight Specific Foods That Lower Blood Pressure and Reduce Hypertension

 Celery – This humble vegetable is probably the most effective food you can eat to lower high blood pressure.
 Celery is a natural diuretic and it also contains an oil that actually relaxes the muscles that regulate blood pressure and generally improves blood flow throughout the body.
 Enjoy about four raw stalks daily or drink it in juice form.